Music Interface

 * the file is a `.png`

-* test with one track first before adding a full pack
+* Test with a single track first before adding many

-The easiest approach is to create a new pack folder, then add the following step by step:
+The easiest approach is to create a new pack folder, then gradually add:

 For a pack to work, you need at minimum: